smarie/mkdocs-gallery/docs/index.md

 ### 1. Create a source gallery folder

-First, create a folder that will contain your gallery examples, for example `examples/`.
+First, create a folder that will contain your gallery examples, for example `docs/examples/`.
 It will be referenced by the `examples_dirs` [configuration option](#2-configure-mkdocs).

-In this folder, you may add a readme for now.
-Note that this readme should be written in markdown, be named `README` or `readme` or `Readme`, and have a `.txt` or `.md` extension.
+Then in this folder, you may add a readme.
+This readme should be written in markdown, be named `README` or `readme` or `Readme`, and have a `.md` or `.txt` extension.

-Note that this folder can be located inside the usual mkdocs source folder:
+Note: the folder can be located inside the usual mkdocs source folder:

 ```
 docs/                    # base mkdocs source directory